Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

-Given the lack of ground truth to use to evolve the low-mass end of the SMBH mass function with redshift, we consider two contrasting models: the ILLUSTRIS cosmological simulations \citep{Genel2014, Sijacki2015} and a semi-empirical growth model \citep{Shankar2009} calibrated to observed AGN \citep{Hopkins2007}.
+Given the lack of ground truth for evolving the low-mass end of the SMBH mass function with redshift, we consider two contrasting models: the \texttt{Illustris} cosmological simulations \citep{Genel2014, Sijacki2015} and a semiempirical growth model \citep{Shankar2009} calibrated to observed AGN \citep{Hopkins2007}.
 Note that the \citet{Shankar2009} model is the same model used in the \citet{Kochanek2016} prediction of the TDE rate as a function of redshift, and indeed our results agree with theirs given the same inputs (when normalizing \citet{Kochanek2016} calculation to the more recent \citetalias{Yao2023} rather than to \citet{vanVelzen2014}).
-Also note that different semi-empirical models of the BHMF diverge from each other's results beyond $z>2$, especially at the low-mass ($M_\bullet\lesssim10^{8.5}$) end (compare, e.g. \citet{Shankar2009}, \citet{Kelly2010}, and \citet{Schulze2010}).
-We select these two models not because we believe them to be the most correct, but because they contrast strongly, meaning the true rate of TDEs should lie somewhere between the predictions of these two models\footnote{The black hole mass functions used in this work were also selected in part because of their public data accessibility.
+Also note that different semiempirical models of the BHMF diverge beyond $z>2$, especially at the low-mass ($M_\bullet\lesssim10^{8.5}$) end (compare, e.g. \citet{Shankar2009}, \citet{Kelly2010}, and \citet{Schulze2010}).
+We select these two models not because we believe them to be the most correct, but because they contrast strongly, meaning the true TDE rate should lie somewhere between the predictions of these two models\footnote{The black hole mass functions used in this work were also selected in part because of their public data accessibility.
 The authors invite any other redshift-dependent BHMF model or simulation which would like to be included in this comparison to reach out to the corresponding author.}.

-\citet{Shankar2009} constructs a self-consistent model of SMBH growth which is directly calibrated to the bolometric luminosity function of AGN, which is estimated through a combination of X-ray and optical measurements \citep{Hopkins2007}.
+The \citet{Shankar2009} model constructs a self-consistent model of SMBH growth which is directly calibrated to the bolometric luminosity function of AGN, which is estimated through a combination of X-ray and optical measurements \citep{Hopkins2007}.
 They use a continuity equation for the SMBH number density which applies the \citet{Soltan1982} argument to connect integrated AGN luminosity to black hole mass growth under the assumption that accretion dominates the assembly of SMBHs.
 This argument is powerful for testing a solely accretion-driven growth of SMBHs.
-However, because of lack of observational constraints of low-mass $M_{\bullet}\lesssim 10^7~M_{\odot}$ SMBHs at $z>1$, the evolution of these SMBHs at higher redshifts, and specifically the ``downsizing'' effect around cosmic noon, are largely determined by prescriptions about radiative efficiency and Eddington ratios.
+However, because of lack of observational constraints on low-mass $M_{\bullet}\lesssim 10^7~M_{\odot}$ SMBHs at $z>1$, the evolution of these SMBHs at higher redshifts, and specifically the ``downsizing'' effect around cosmic noon, is largely determined by prescriptions for radiative efficiency and Eddington ratios.